 We can now examine hard-to-reach areas of a building or a site without ladders or lifts, using a drone.
 Roof inspections, façade inspections, and structural damage evaluations can all be accomplished in less time without putting our personnel at risk on a steep roof, partially collapsed building or inaccessible portion of a site.

 The drone also lets us scan a larger area in less time, and preserve a photographic record of the inspection for later examination and assessment in the office.
-We can use the drone footage to identify the problem, map out the scope of the damaged area, and examine the details of the damage.

 Read more about our capabilities here.